jazzband/wagtailmenus/README.rst

    identified).
 For multi-site projects, a 'site switcher' will appear in the top right, allowing you to edit main menus for each site.
 #.
 Use the **MENU ITEMS** inline panel to define the root-level items.
-   If you wish, you can use the `handle` field to specify an If you wish, you can use the `handle` field to specify an additional value for each item, which you'll be able to access in a custom main menu template.
+   If you wish, you can use the :code:`handle` field to specify an If you wish, you can use the :code:`handle` field to specify an additional value for each item, which you'll be able to access in a custom main menu template.

     .. note::

        Pages need to be published, and
-       have the `show_in_menus` checkbox checked in order to appear in menus (look under the **Promote** tab when editing pages).
+       have the :code:`show_in_menus` checkbox checked in order to appear in menus (look under the **Promote** tab when editing pages).

 #.
 Save your changes to apply them to your site.